DataDog/hiring-engineers/answers.md

 ![operator](operator.png)

-I instrumented the provided Flask app.
-See `flaskapp.py`.
-I added code to enable analytics, and used ddtrace-run.
+Now let's learn about **Datadog's powerful APM** capabilities.
+There are two ways to instrument code for APM:
+* Use ddtrace-run at the command inline
+* Insert APM middleware inline

+You see a sample by inspecting `flaskapp.py` where you will see that we added code to enable analytics.
+We then used ddtrace-run to capture APM data.

 ### Bonus Question
 What is the difference between a Service and a Resource?